expo/expo/docs/pages/tutorial/third-party-libraries.md

 </SnackInline>

 Now, choose a photo and add a sticker.
 Then tap the “Save” button.
-We should see the
+We should see the following result:

 <Video file="tutorial/saving-screenshot.mp4" />